ryan-taylor/workos-jsr/CONTRIBUTING.md

 # Contributing to @ryantaylor/workos

-Thank you for considering contributing to @ryantaylor/workos!
+Thank you for considering contributing to the Deno/JSR port of WorkOS!
 This document outlines the standards and processes we follow for this project.

+## Deno-First Development

+This project is a Deno-first adaptation of the WorkOS SDK.
+When contributing, please:

+1. Prioritize Deno and Fresh compatibility
+2. Use Deno-native approaches where possible
+3. Maintain TypeScript strictness
+4. Test against both Fresh 1.x and 2.x if applicable
+5. Document Deno-specific usage patterns

 ## Commit Message Convention